futurewei-cloud/chogori-platform/docs/TSO.md

     uint8_t  TTLus                  - TTL of batch on the client side in microseconds }
 ```

-There are three type of tasks each worker core handles and they are on (High, Normal, Low) priority schduling groups
-- High Priority - config data update task issued from the control core
-- Normal - TSO client request processing
-- Low - periodically send aggregated statistics data of this core to control core (Todo: more detail design)

 A worker core doesn't coordinate with other worker core, as cross-core communication is expensive(>0.5 microsecond in SeaStar), so we need to make sure different work core will issue batch of different timestamp (even at the same nano second).
 Thus, for each work core, it will use its SeaStar core ID as starting base of nano second value in the TbeTSEBase and each timeStamp in the batch will be number of work core, i.e. TbeNanoSecStep away from each other.
 For example, say we have 20 worker cores and their id are 0, 1, ...
 19, then for core 0, the nano second value in the starting batch (of the microsecond) will be 0, 20, 40, ... and core 1 will be 1, 21, 41, ... etc. For each microsecond, each worker core can issue at most 1000/number or work core time stamps.